anastasiiavlasenko/anastasiia-vlasenko/research.md

 **Manuscripts**

+- Vlasenko, Anastasiia, Tina Freyburg, and Madalina Dobrescu.
+“Unpacking EU democracy assistance.
+What model of democracy does EU funding suit?”
 - Vlasenko, Anastasiia.
 “Legislators in Networks: Corruption, Clientelism, and Policy Making.”
 - Vlasenko, Anastasiia.
 “The Electoral Effects of Decentralization: Evidence from Ukraine.”
 (Dissertation)
 -	Vlasenko, Anastasiia.
 “Decentralization Reform and Redistribution: Evidence from Ukraine.”
 (Dissertation)